kojix2/ruby-htslib/README.md

 ```

 If you have installed htslib with apt on Ubuntu or homebrew on Mac, [pkg-config](https://github.com/ruby-gnome/pkg-config)
 will automatically detect the location of the shared library.
+If pkg-config does not work well, set `PKG_CONFIG_PATH`.
 Alternatively, you can specify the directory of the shared library by setting the environment variable `HTSLIBDIR`.

 ```sh